ang-zeyu/infisearch/docs/src/getting_started_others.md

           folder: <docs_build_folder>
 ```

-## Custom Data Formats (non `.html`)
+## Custom Data Formats (non-HTML)

-Some use cases may not always have `.html` files readily available (e.g. pure client-side rendered ones) or in the right format.
+Some use cases may not always have HTML files readily available (e.g. pure client-side rendered projects).

 In such cases, morsels also supports `.json` and `.csv` files, which is covered in greater detail later under [indexer configuration](./indexer_configuration.md).

-Another simpler (but likely slow) alternative you could consider specifically for client-side rendered projects is to display the page in a headless browser, then index said html file.
+Another simpler (but likely slow) alternative you could consider specifically for client-side rendered projects is to display the page in a headless browser, then index said HTML file.